 How to Report Phishes

-If you receive an email that you suspect is a phish that appears to come from U-M, forward the entire original message with full headers displayed to firstname.lastname@example.org.
-There is no way to trace the origin or source of an email without the full headers.
+If you receive a phishy email that that appears to come from U-M, forward the entire message with full original headers (see instructions for including full original headers) to email@example.com.
+The email sender cannot be identified without the full original headers.

 I Responded to a Phish.
 Now What?